turtlebot/turtlebot4_setup/README.md

 - Connect the Raspberry Pi to your Network with an Ethernet cable.
 - Boot the Raspberry Pi.
-- Find the Raspberry Pi's IP using your router's portal or by calling `arp -a` on your PC.
+- Find the Raspberry Pi's IP using your router's portal.
 - SSH into the Raspberry Pi using the IP address.
 ```bash
 ssh ubuntu@xxx.xxx.xxx.xxx